What's an energy audit and how much does it cost?

-You've probably seen energy efficiency grades posted in entryways and lobbies.
-All New York City apartment buildings of over 25,000 square feet get these score cards—known as benchmarking—and under new laws must have the results on display.
+You've probably seen energy efficiency grades posted in entryways and lobbies around NYC.
+All apartment buildings of over 25,000 square feet get these score cards—known as benchmarking—and it is a requirement to have the results on display.

 Benchmarking is an analysis of a building's energy use and utility bills based on square footage but you'll get a grade regardless of whether you have an audit.
-Over the next few years, under Local Law 97, buildings need to meet new energy efficiency goals, so many boards are having to address this and reduce their emissions.
+Under Local Law 97, buildings need to meet new energy efficiency goals, so many boards are having to address this and reduce their emissions.

 There are various levels of energy audit.
-Jordan Dentz is vice president of The Levy Partnership, a company offering energy audits as well as building research and project management in New York.
+Jordan Dentz is vice president of operations at MaGrann Associates, a company offering energy audits as well as building research and project management in New York.
 "Typically we do level one or level two energy audits.
 A level three is really pretty in-depth for a major project," he says.

-For NYC apartment buildings, auditors with The Levy partnership will document the conditions they find and test the equipment.
+For NYC apartment buildings, auditors with MaGrann Associates will document the conditions they find and test the equipment.
 Dentz says this can include a combustion analysis where the exhaust from a boiler is checked for levels of oxygen, carbon monoxide, and carbon dioxide.
 The results determine the equipment's operating efficiency.
-There will also be an assessment of lighting—the type, number, and controls—to see if more energy efficient fixtures can be installed.
+There will also be an assessment of lighting—the type, number, and controls—to see if more energy-efficient fixtures can be installed.
 Likewise, water flow and ventilation rates for fans will be measured.

 Auditors will also speak to building staff.
 Perhaps there are parts of the building that are always cold or areas that overheat.